RuanSalles/CriptoAPI/README.md

 cp .env.example .env
 ~~~

-Posterior ha copia dos arquivos acima, poderá iniciar o projeto com o comando:
+After copying the files above, you can start the project with the command:

 ~~~bash
 # Starting Docker
 docker-compose up -d
 ~~~

-After copying the files above, you can start the project with the command:
+After downloading, creating and having all the containers standing, you can use the command below to install all the dependencies.

 ~~~bash
 make init